 Suggestion: Watch the 5 minutes video tutorial before reading this article

-Saying that the Bali property market has performed well the past decade is an understatement, something we will review later in this article.
+Saying that the Bali property market has performed well in the past decade is an understatement, something we will review later in this article.

-- The best way to buy real estate in Bali
+- Best way to buy real estate in Bali

-- Prices for vacant land have increased some of the most in the whole world
+- Prices for vacant land increased at one of the fastest rates in the world

-Naturally, this has resulted in a stagnation in property prices.
+As a result, prices started to stagnate.
 After years of a continuous uptrend, the market has finally started to cool down.

 Some other outspoken reasons why the market has stagnated are:

-- Problems with local infrastructure, like lack of clean water
+- Problems with the local infrastructure, like lack of clean water

-- Oversupply of property, due to lack of property regulations and zoning
+- Oversupply of property due to an unregulated market and zoning issues

 Bali is different compared to many other places in Indonesia, both culturally and demographically.

-With many foreigners going to Bali for vacation or to reside there, a common question is whether regulations to foreign ownership are different compared to the national standards.
+Foreigners visit Bali for vacation or reside there for a long period.
+A common question is whether regulations to foreign ownership are different compared to the national standards.

 Unfortunately, regulations don’t differ much, except for the limit on the height of buildings that can be constructed, which is only a disadvantage.

 Normally, a building can’t be taller than 3-4 levels (15 meters).
-Interestingly, one of the tallest buildings, Grand Bali Beach Hotel, was built in the 60’s and reach 10 floors, as it managed to avoid the new regulations.
+Yet, one of the tallest buildings, Grand Bali Beach Hotel, was built in the ’60s and stretch 10 floors, as builders managed to avoid the new regulations.

-As explained in my separate guide about buying property in Indonesia, foreigners can’t buy and directly own freehold property.
-This is against Indonesian laws, some of the most stringent in Asia.
+As explained in my separate guide about buying property in Indonesia, foreigners can’t own freehold property in Indonesia.
+This is against Indonesian property ownership laws, which are some of the strictest in Asia.

-Still, there are ways for you to buy and indirectly control freehold property, might it be through local contractual setups.
+Still, there are ways for foreigners to buy and indirectly control freehold property.
+Owning the property through local contractual setups is a common practice.

-In that case you need to use an Indonesian corporation or individual (a so called nominee, or representative) as the owner of the title.
+This requires that you use an Indonesian corporation or individual (a so-called nominee or representative) as the owner of the title.

-The pros of buying freehold, on the other hand, is that you often experience a higher price appreciation (capital gain) as freehold property is in high demand, and will always be attractive.
+The pros of buying a freehold property, on the other hand, are that you often experience a higher price appreciation as these are in high demand and remain attractive.

-A leasehold property will lose its attractiveness the closer you get to the expiry date.
+A leasehold property will lose its attractiveness the closer you get to the expiry date of the lease.

-You’ll also miss out on the price appreciation of the land itself, of course, something that owners of freehold property can enjoy.
+You’ll also miss out on the price appreciation of the land, something that owners of freehold property can enjoy.

 Buying property with a Right-to-use title (Hak Pakai)

-Hak Pakai is a Right-to-use title and can be obtained from a person who owns the Hak Milik.
+Hak Pakai is a Right-To-Use title and can be received from a person that owns the Hak Milik.
 The lease term is set to 25 years and can be renewed for a maximum period of 70 years.

 Thus, setting a PMA company is the preferred choice, in case you’re not an Indonesian citizen or have Indonesia as your domicile.